StateVoicesNational/Spoke/CONTRIBUTING.md

 Welcome to the project!
 Once you've completed that first contribution, there are so many different areas of Spoke that you can jump in to work on and it can be  overwhelming to know how to continue your journey.

 ### Finding issues
-- All issues that are up for grabs and mostly (if not fully) planned are listed under the [help wanted](https://github.com/MoveOnOrg/Spoke/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label.
+- All issues that are up for grabs and mostly (if not fully) planned are listed under the [help wanted](https://github.com/StateVoicesNational/Spoke/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label.
 This is a great place to start if you don't feel attached to any particular issue and just want to keep helping out.
 - We use our [Area labels](docs/EXPLANATION-labels.md) to categorize issues into which code feature areas they belong in.
 Feel free to sort by an area you're interested in.
 - We use our [Organization labels](docs/EXPLANATION-labels.md) to categorize issues by which organizations are prioritizing them.
 You can sort by your favorite org and help out there.
-- More broadly, there are all sort of different [labels](https://github.com/MoveOnOrg/Spoke/labels) we use to filter the issues down and you can leverage that to help you find work.
+- More broadly, there are all sort of different [labels](https://github.com/StateVoicesNational/Spoke/labels) we use to filter the issues down and you can leverage that to help you find work.
-- Lastly, you can always ping a project maintainer (@ibrand, and @schuyler1d) to get a read on what's on our radar right now.
+- Lastly, you can always ping a project maintainer (@mau11 and @engelhartrueben) to get a read on what's on our radar right now.

 ### Claiming issues
 - Like for your first issue, comment on the issue and tell us that you're working on it.
 Feel free to ask any clarifying questions that you have.